What To Do in Lancaster, PA

 If you prefer shopping, with a mix of art and culture thrown in, here are a few of the best places to go in the area:

-2. 300 Block of North Queen Street – Just a few blocks north of Market is one of the coolest and most unique blocks of shopping you’ll ever see.
-From vintage shops, collectibles & antiques, restaurants, and other unique specialty shops, you’ll find plenty to keep you busy.
+Just a few blocks north of Central Market is one of the coolest and most unique blocks of shopping you’ll ever see.
+Uptown Lancaster covers the 300 block of North Queen Street.
+Between vintage shops, collectibles & antiques, restaurants, and other unique specialty shops, you’ll find plenty to keep you busy.
 Two of our favorites stops are Building Character and Mommalicious.

 5 Places to Fill Your Belly

 A day of family fun and shopping also requires the right kind of sustenance.
-In Lancaster we have no shortage of restaurants.
-From great independent restaurants of all sorts and a variety of ethnic eateries, to some of the more popular and familiar chains, Lancaster has it all.
-Here are some of our favorites:
+In Lancaster, we have no shortage of restaurants.
+From great independent restaurants of all sorts and a variety of ethnic eateries to some of the more popular and familiar chains, Lancaster has it all.
+Here are some of our favorite restaurants:

-2. Jennie’s Diner – If you like comfort food, we’ve got diners galore.
-One of the highlights of our area is Jennie’s Diner, less than a mile east of the American Music Theater.
-Open 24 hours, Jennie’s is the perfect place to fill your tummy before or after the show!
+If you like comfort food, Lancaster County has diners galore.
+One of the highlights of our area is the Route 30 Diner, less than a mile east of the American Music Theatre.
+It’s open 7 days a week, 6 a.m. to 8 p.m., which makes it the perfect place to fill your tummy before or sometimes after the show!

-3. The Fridge – If craft beer is your thing, the Fridge has over 400 varieties of bottled craft beer at any time, and ten on tap.
-Plus hand-crafted artisan flatbread pizzas made from locally sourced ingredients.
+Heading back into Lancaster City, and also located on N. Mulberry Street, is The Fridge.
+If craft beer is your thing, The Fridge has over 400 varieties of bottled craft beer at any time and ten on tap.
+Plus, they offer hand-crafted artisan flatbread pizzas made from locally-sourced ingredients.

-4. Rachel’s Creperie – Smack dab in the middle of Lancaster’s 300 block of N. Queen Street (see above), Rachel’s has become one of the go to places for residents and visitors alike.
+Smack dab in the middle of Lancaster’s 300 block of N. Queen Street, Rachel’s Cafe & Creperie has become one of the go-to places for residents and visitors alike.
 Whether you’re looking for a meal or just dessert, Rachel’s has a crepe stuffed with goodness just for you.
+It’s open for breakfast, lunch, and dinner.
 You won’t leave hungry!

-These are just a few of our favorites, and we’ll be updating this page from time to time.
-Also, remember that all of our employees live in the area, and each has their favorite go-to destinations throughout Lancaster County.
+These are just a few of our favorites, but, rest assured, there are tons of options to choose from wherever in Lancaster County you happen to be.
+Also, all of our employees live in the area, and each has their favorite go-to destinations throughout Lancaster County.
 Feel free to ask any of us for suggestions, and you can always find more information through the Pennsylvania Dutch Convention & Visitors Bureau.